 Videogames (Art, Fame)

-ART: Like animation, videogames are the pinnacle of VO acting.
-Heavily taxing on the voice, videogame sessions can be marathons of non-stop performance action, and require total commitment to a character.
+ART: Like animation, video games are the pinnacle of VO acting.
+Heavily taxing on the voice, videogame sessions can be marathons of non-stop performance action and require total commitment to a character.
 If you love the art of VO, this genre is for you.

 Imaging and Affiliate Work (Fame)